802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Introduction

 \section{Introduction}

 In recent years, IEEE 802.11 wireless networks has emerged as a promising technology for wireless access by mobile devices in many public places from enterprises and universities to urban areas.
 The flourishing popularity and ease of access to these networks has led to heavy utilization and congestion circumstances.
-On the other hand, interferences caused by broadcast nature of wireless links along with the other radio waves in the same frequency range normally result in poor performance as the packet transmission fails or requires several retransmission attempts.
-Furthermore, dynamic traffic loads and evolving nature of users movement and association to APs often induce connectivity problems in large-scale 802.11 deployments.
+On the other hand, interferences caused by broadcast nature of wireless links along with the other radio waves in the same frequency normally result in poor performance.
+In such conditions the packet transmission fails or requires several retransmission attempts causing performance issues.
+Furthermore, dynamic traffic loads, evolving nature of users movement and association to different APs often induce connectivity problems in large-scale 802.11 deployments.
 Generally speaking, at any given moment 802.11 APs or users are likely to come across problems threatening the connection quality.
 Thus the question of performance becomes increasingly important as new applications demand sufficient bandwidth and reliable medium access.

-The task of detecting and fixing the root causes of performance degradation is among the major challenges of network administration team.
 Across the infrastructure, there are various types of anomalous situations caused by users or APs, and automatic detection of these anomalies is of great importance for future mitigation plans.
 Highly utilized medium, overloaded APs, failed or crashed APs, persistent interference between adjacent APs, RF effects and authentication failure are examples of such anomalies.
-However, due to the timely and costly limitations of constantly monitoring the entire wireless field by sensors and sniffers, obtaining reliable ground truth becomes more and more challenging.
+However, due to the time and cost limitations of constantly monitoring the entire wireless territory by sensors and sniffers \cite{Ref6,Ref11}, obtaining reliable ground truth becomes more and more challenging.